ebpf-io/ebpf.io-website/content/static-pages/what-is-ebpf/index.md

 #### bpftrace

-bpftrace is a high-level tracing language for Linux eBPF and available in recent Linux kernels (4.x). bpftrace uses LLVM as a backend to compile scripts to eBPF bytecode and makes use of BCC for interacting with the Linux eBPF subsystem as well as existing Linux tracing capabilities: kernel dynamic tracing (kprobes), user-level dynamic tracing (uprobes), and tracepoints.
-The bpftrace language is inspired by awk, C and predecessor tracers such as DTrace and SystemTap.
+bpftrace is a high-level tracing language for Linux eBPF and available in semi-recent Linux kernels (4.x). bpftrace uses LLVM as a backend to compile scripts to eBPF bytecode and makes use of BCC for interacting with the Linux eBPF subsystem as well as existing Linux tracing capabilities: kernel dynamic tracing (kprobes), user-level dynamic tracing (uprobes), and tracepoints.
+The bpftrace language is inspired by awk, C, and predecessor tracers such as DTrace and SystemTap.

 ![bpftrace](bpftrace.png)